 - The start menu can use the native Windows 8.1 start button

-- New status bar for Explorer that shows the total size of the selected files and the free disk space.
+- A new status bar for Explorer that shows the total size of the selected files and the free disk space.

 If you keep the start menu option selected it will add the classic menu to Windows 8.